halwax/halwax.github.io/about.md

 ### Software Tooling

 I like to develop tools to aid in repetitive and tedious taks.
 Over the years I've written generators and designed corresponding models for insurance service interfaces, persistence layers and reporting runtimes.
-Another interesting task was to support technical migrations like switching a from an Eclipse OSGI environment to Spring Boot applying scripted refactorings on a large code base.
+Another interesting task was to support technical migrations like switching from an Eclipse OSGI environment to Spring Boot applying scripted refactorings on a large code base.
 In this context I've been using several open-source projects such as JDT, EMF and Xext for many years.

 ### Java Script